DND (video game)

-DND is a role-playing video games developed by Purdue University student Daniel Lawrence in 1977 for the Digital Equipment Corporation (DEC) PDP-10 mainframe computer.
+DND is a role-playing video game developed by Purdue University student Daniel Lawrence in 1977 for the Digital Equipment Corporation (DEC) PDP-10 mainframe computer.
 The name DND is derived from the abbreviation "D&D" from the original tabletop role-playing game Dungeons & Dragons.
 It was later ported to several other computer systems and languages.
 After Lawrence re-used code from the game in the 1982 role-playing game Telengard, DEC ordered DND be removed from their computers to avoid litigation by Telengard's publisher.
 DND was one of the earliest role-playing video games, as part of a set of games developed in the 1970s based on the 1974 Dungeons & Dragons.

 Development

-DND was written in BASIC for the TOPS-10 time-share operating system by Daniel Lawrence, a student at Purdue University, for the Digital Equipment Corporation PDP-10 mainframe computer and released around 1977.
+DND was written in BASIC for the TOPS-10 time-share operating system by Daniel Lawrence, a student at Purdue University, for the Digital Equipment Corporation (DEC) PDP-10 mainframe computer and released around 1977.
 It was one of several freeware games based on Dungeons & Dragons in the 1970s.
 Later the game found its way to DEC and was there rewritten in 1983 to Pascal.